Chemical Engineering (CHE)

 Credits: 4

 Overview of the biomedical engineering through topical studies such as drug delivery and sensors.
 Discussion of modern engineering methods through primary research sources.
-Prereq: differential equations and statistics.
-Writing intensive.
-Also listed as BENG 762.
+Differential equations and statistics required prior to taking this course.

 Attributes: Writing Intensive Course